-Sometimes just understanding the terminology can be difficult.
+Sometimes just understanding financial terminology can be difficult.
 We have provided a sample of terms to become familiar with when managing your medical education debt.

 Alternative loans (private loans) are an alternative to government-backed loans and work more like traditional consumer loans.
 Because alternative loans are regulated by the government as consumer loans, they have more flexible interest rates, repayment terms and other options that may vary widely.